Not All LLM-Generated Data Are Equal: Rethinking Data Weighting in Text Classification: Reproducibility Statement

 \section{Reproducibility Statement}

 To ensure reproducibility, we provided the source code and generated dataset in supplementary materials, prompts used for generation in \ref{sec:prompt_data_generation}, hyper-parameters and other training details in \ref{sec:training_detail}, testing datasets' descriptions in \ref{sec:dataset_discription}, and theoretical results in \ref{sec:convergence_imp_loss}, \ref{sec:derivation_dimp_loss}, \ref{sec:lower_bound_dimp_loss}.
-In addition, for the baselines, we implemented the Focal Loss as in the source code and used the publicly available code on \citep{dml}'s Github but replaced the input data.
+In addition, for the baselines, we implemented the Focal Loss as in the source code and used the publicly available code provided by \citet{dml} but replaced the input data.
 We hope one can smoothly reproduce our results via these materials.